 Water every day for three weeks, just enough to keep the soil moist.

 For seed, spread the seed and rake it in lightly with a leaf rake.
-Then cover the seed with peat moss, compost or grass clippings.
+Then cover the seed with peat moss, compost, straw mulch or grass clippings.
+Peat moss is best because it changes color when it gets dry.
 Keep the soil moist for three weeks.

 For sod, if the weather is sunny and hot, spray the soil with water to make it cool and moist before laying sod on it.
 Lay sod beginning with the longest straight line.
 Walk on the sod, not the soil, to avoid leaving depressions in the soil.
 Roll out the sod in the same directions so the beveled ends overlap.
 Pull the sides of the sod tight together and stagger the cross seams.
 When the sod is all laid and the edges trimmed, empty half of the water out of the water roller and go over the sod diagonally so the sod is tight to the soil.
 Keep the sod constantly moist for two weeks until the sod is rooted into the soil.